 The superb Shopify is itself capable of providing SSL certificates to stores after its custom domain has been properly added.
 Still, the best part is yet to come.
 SSL certificates are activated in Shopify for your store’s checkout, and for any content that’s hosted on your domain.
 All by default!
 Plus, customers who access the original URL will be automatically redirected to the encrypted online store.

 In WooCommerce, it costs you a little effort to set up SSL certificates.
 However, you have plenty of options to fulfill the tasks.
 For self-hosted websites, it’s usual to reach out to SSL certificate providers to pay them a fair amount of fee.
 However, with WooCommerce, you can also afford free options!
-WooCommerce recommends users to get free SSL certificates from a preferable certificate authority named Let’s Encrypt.
-But as a trade-off, Let’s Encrypt SSL certificate is limited to functionalities compared to traditional ones.
+WooCommerce recommends users get free SSL certificates from a preferable certificate authority named Let’s Encrypt.
+But as a trade-off, the Let’s Encrypt SSL certificate is limited to functionalities compared to traditional ones.
 For instance, its SSL certificate is not verified by a specific company and makes web users place less trust.